-Head of Clinical Development, a Publicly Trading Pharma
+Head of Clinical Development, PTC Therapeutics

 Zeblok conducted an analysis, on behalf of and in collaboration with PTC Therapeutics, to aid in study design with the goal of efficiently developing safe and effective therapies to treat Friedreich's Ataxia or spinocerebellar degeneration, a rare genetic disease that causes difficulty walking, a loss of sensation in the arms and legs, and impaired speech.
 The goal was to use xxx TB of data from Friedreich's Ataxia Clinical Outcome Measure Study (FA-COMS) natural history data to identify novel endpoints, biomarkers, and baseline characteristics that may optimize clinical study design.
 By utilizing machine learning and artificial intelligence-based algorithms, PTC was more efficiently able to identify correlations/inter dependencies between a large number of variables in the data set.
 This approach helped uncover interesting correlations to the onset and progression of the disease.
 Target attributes such as genetic data, baseline characteristics, and the relationship of cardiac decline to neurological symptoms were of prime importance.
 The study focused on natural history data, rather than placebo and treatment arm data.